aquapha/aq_hud/README.md

 # Minimalistic FiveM HUD.

 - FiveM HUD built with React + Typescript.
 Design was used from another HUD.
 Only way to edit the HUD for personal likings is only done within SCSS.
-Will make a more easily configurable NUI in the future.
+Will make a more easily configurable HUD in the future.

 **Guide on how to start using the HUD:**